nazariyg/Phred/README.md

 echo implode(", ", $assocArray);  // "4, 3, 2, 1, 0" instead of "0, 1, 2, 3, 4"
 ```

-But a good thing is that the default array implementation used by PHP is not the only one available.
-Another is the [SplFixedArray](http://www.php.net/SplFixedArray) class that is included into the SPL library, the goal of which is to provide efficient implementations for interfaces and classes that have to do with data structures in PHP.
-Despite of the class' name, the length of an SplFixedArray is not really fixed and the array can be resized using a dedicated method of the class.
-In addition to arrays, SPL also supplements PHP with classes for lists, stacks, and queues (Phred might acquire these with time).
+But the good thing is that the array implementation being forced by PHP on developers is not the only one available.
+Another is the [SplFixedArray](http://www.php.net/SplFixedArray) class included with the PHP's SPL library, the goal of which is to provide efficient implementations for interfaces and classes that have to do with data structures in PHP.
+The language of the SplFixedArray class' implementation is C. Despite of the class' name, the length of an SplFixedArray is not really fixed and an SplFixedArray can be easily resized using a dedicated method of the class.
+In addition to arrays, SPL also supplements PHP with classes for lists, stacks, and queues (Phred might acquire those with time).

 In Phred, the SplFixedArray class serves as the underlying array implementation for any OOP array.
 This allows arrays in your applications to be very lightweight and efficient.
-And, for better or worse, it also takes any surprise out of interacting with arrays in your projects since an OOP array always behaves just like you would expect it to.
+And it also takes all the bad surprises out of interacting with arrays in your code since an OOP array *always* behaves just like you would expect it to.

-As a test, let's allocate some number of integer values, first with the PHP's native array and then with the OOP array (the results may be slightly different depending on your configuration):
+As a test, let's allocate some number of integer values, first with a PHP array and then with an OOP array:

 ```php
 $assocArray = array();